Grounded-DI/DI-Weather/StormWise_Case004_The_555_Trigger.md

 ### ✅ Result:
 > It didn’t need to be dangerous to prove the system worked.
-> Just scrolls, sky logic… and a 10% forecast that got outscrolled.
+> Just logic, sky logic… and a 10% forecast that was seen.